matystl/redux-effect-reducers/README.md

   switch(action.type) {
     case LOGIN_USER:
       new_state = ... // set state of user to loading
-      return withSideEffect(newState, loadUser)
+      // !
+NOTICE that i don’t run this function just passing it as effect return withSideEffect(newState, loadUser)
     case LOGIN_SUCCESSFULL:
       new_state = ... // set state of user to logged